Soooo…little announcement…there’s a little something in the oven, so to speak.

 - Half the time I really don’t feel like eating, but know if I don’t I’ll get a sick feeling.

-There you have it.
+There you have it, there’s a little something in the oven.
 I’m pregnant and cannot believe it and am so so SO excited.
 Any questions I didn’t answer?
 Any recommendations?
 I’d love any and all advice!
+Follow me on Instagram, @philiakelnhofer for more on our life with kids!

 So much love and thanks for reading and following my blog!